 As the heat and humidity of summer stretch into fall, Akron Children’s athletic trainers continue to see athletes suffer with heat-related illnesses.
 Thanks to donor and community support, all of the nearly 30 school districts our trainers serve are equipped to treat the most serious of these illnesses – heat stroke.

-“What we know through research and experts in the field is that when athletes overheat, cooling down body temperature is critically important,” said Sheila Schrack, AT, ATC, lead athletic trainer at Akron Children’s Hospital.
+“What we know through research and experts in the field is that when athletes overheat, cooling down body temperature is critically important,” said Sheila Schrack, AT, ATC, lead athletic trainer at Akron Children’s.
 “Calling 911 and transporting to the ER used to be the gold standard, but now taking action to cool first, transport second can help prevent serious affects of heat stroke like organ failure and even death.”

 Although heat stroke can happen in cooler temperatures, it typically occurs in warm weather during high intensity sports like cross country and soccer or with equipment-wearing sports like football.
 While heatstroke is preventable, sometimes signs like aggressiveness, irritability or confusion can go unnoticed and quickly turn into a medical emergency.